sysofwan/ha-triones/README.md

 Light modes (blinking, fading, etc) is not yet supported.

 ## Known issues
-1. Light connection may fail a few times after Home Assitant reboot.
+1. Light connection may fail a few times after Home Assistant reboot.
 The integration will reconnect and the issue usually resolves itself.
-2. After toggling lights, Home Assitant may not reflect state changes for up to 30 seconds.
+2. After toggling lights, Home Assistant may not reflect state changes for up to 30 seconds.
 This is due to a lag in Triones status API.

 ## Credits
 This integration will not be possible without the awesome work of reverse engineering and documenting the Triones BLE protocol [here](https://github.com/madhead/saberlight/blob/master/protocols/Triones/protocol.md).